1godfrey/netflix-clone-deploy/README.md

 !!!
 DEMO ACCOUNT: username: test3@gmail.com password: 123456 (You could also create a new account and you should be able to log in with those new credentials feel free to try that too) !!!

-This is a netflix clone app made with mainly Next.js, tailwind.css and Prisma/MongoDb
+This is a netflix clone app made with mainly Next.js, tailwind.css and Prisma/MongoDb.
+The main language used was Typescript.
+Some other languages used were Javascript, HTML/CSS.